os-fpga/Raptor/BUILD.md

 ```

 > [!NOTE]
-> During the build all required submodules would be checkout by CMake so no need to run `git submodule update --init --recurisve` explicitly.
+> During the build, all required submodules would be checked out by CMake, so no need to run `git submodule update --init --recursive` explicitly.

 > [!NOTE]
 > The Raptor_Tools submodule would be left uninitialized in all Raptor submodules.

 ### 2) ON COMPANY SERVER:

 The instructions detail how to build Raptor from source code on company IT-managed Linux host.
-Make sure you get the server credentials and able to login to server.
+Make sure you get the server credentials and are able to log in to the server.

 * SSH with X forwarding to compute server:
 ```
 ssh -X <server name>
 ```
-Possible servers name at writing of this guide are:
+Possible server names at the time of writing this guide are:

 * sw01
 * sw02
 * sw03

-**Note:** Please consult with IT-manager guy to get the name of server and working space name on which you are allowed to build Raptor.
+**Note:** Please consult with the IT manager to get the server name and working space name on which you are allowed to build Raptor.

 * Load the module for the dependencies
 > [!IMPORTANT]
-> Do this everytime when you open a new terminal.
+> Do this every time you open a new terminal.

 ```
 module load fpga_tools/raptor/build_env